-Hello, I'm Jack Harris, a 20 year-old undergraduate studying Computer Science at Jesus College, Oxford!
+Hello, I'm Jack Harris, a 21 year-old undergraduate studying Computer Science at Jesus College, Oxford!

-I am currently in my third year of reading Computer Science at the University of Oxford, and have been awarded exhibitions by Jesus College for high academic achievement in both the first and second year of my course.
-In the upcoming year I am going to take modules on Artificial Intelligence, Computer Graphics, Geometric Modelling, Data Visualisation, Computer Networks, and Databases.
-I will also be working on a project that involves making a platform-agnostic, user-friendly control panel for SoLiD under the supervision of Jun Zhao.
+In my third year, I attained a first-class grade, taking modules on Artificial Intelligence, Computer Graphics, Geometric Modelling, Data Visualisation, Computer Networks, and Databases.
+I also worked on a project that involved contributing to the construction of a platform-agnostic, user-friendly control panel for SoLiD under the supervision of Jun Zhao.

 My Projects